fk-oda/space_invaders/README.md

 # space_invaders
-Repo for the files for Space Invaders game developed as a project during Data Analytics Bootcamp.
+Repo for the files for Space Invaders game developed with Pygame as a project during Data Analytics Bootcamp.

 Demo
 Start Screen